 - #7 History of Spinalonga

-- #10 Places of interest in the area
+- #10 Things to See in the Area

 #1 Getting to Spinalonga

-The How to get to Spinalonga can be done either by rental car or bus.
-The island of Spinalonga is located in the Gulf of Mirabello in the northeast of Crete, only 20 minutes from the coastal town of Agios Nikolaos.
-Less than a kilometre separates the fortified island from the fishing village of Plaka opposite, from where boats depart for Kalydon, as Spinalonga is actually called.
+You can reach Spinalonga either by rental car or bus.
+The island of Spinalonga is located in the Gulf of Mirabello in northeastern Crete, just 20 minutes from the coastal town of Agios Nikolaos.
+Less than a kilometer separates the fortified island from the fishing village of Plaka across the bay, from where boats depart for Kalydon, as Spinalonga is actually called.

-Coming from the A90 island motorway from Heraklion, take the exit Neapoli or Agios Nikolaos.
-Then it is another 15 km of country road through the idyllic hinterland (Neapoli – Kastelli – Fourni) or along the coast of the Golfes of Mirabello (Ag.
+Coming from Heraklion on the A90 island highway, take the Neapoli or Agios Nikolaos exit.
+From there, it’s another 15 km on country roads through the idyllic hinterland (Neapoli – Kastelli – Fourni) or along the coast of the Gulf of Mirabello (Ag.
 Nikolaos – Elounda).
-If your own journey is too strenuous for you, you can book an excursion here: Spinalonga Tours
+If making your own way there is too much of a hassle, you can book a tour right here: Spinalonga Tours

 Distances to Spinalonga